chicio/chicio.github.io/_posts/2018-02-08-react-native-debug-on-device-rctbundleurlprovider.md

 ![React Native error on device](/assets/images/posts/react-native-error-on-device-failed-bundle.jpg "React Native bridge delegate localhost")

 How can we build on a real device?
-First of all we need to add a new build phase to our projectthat let us run the `React Native Bundler` before the real build.
+First of all we need to add a new build phase to our project that let us run the `React Native Bundler` before the real build.
 The `React Native Bundler` is a shell script with name `react-native-xcode.sh` that you can find inside your react native npm package under `<you app root folder.>/node_modules/react-native/scripts/`.
 This script must take as input our React Native index.js.